Itamare4/Ultimaker2_AndroidThings_3DPrint_Server/README.md

 Configure it to run GCodePrintr at startup.

-Download PC version of GCodePrintr from - https://www.thingiverse.com/thing:44286
+Download PC version of GCodePrintr from -<br>
+https://www.thingiverse.com/thing:44286

 Now you can send the Gcode(from slic3r, Simplify3D, Cura etc.) directly to your printer server through WIFI.